pablodenadai/angular2-seed-project/README.md

 ## Ecosystem
 You might have noticed that we have quite a few files in our `root` folder.
 You might also be wondering why we need them and whether they are applicable to your use case.
 Here is a brief explanation:

-- **.travis.yml**: Travis is our Continuos Integration (CI) server and this is its configuration file.
+- **.travis.yml**: Travis is our Continuous Integration (CI) server and this is its configuration file.
 We have added hooks to GitHub so automated tests will kick in after each commit.
 - **karma.shim.js**: Unit testing Angular2 apps is still in its early days and this file helps us setup the test runner - Karma.

 ## Change Log